Chitaoji/hintwith/README.md

 # hintwith
-Hints your function with an existing one.
+Hints your function with an existing callable.

 ## Installation